20 Things I Would Do if I Were a High School Principal

 16. Give Them a Say.
 At the beginning of a term, I would ask teachers to provide a rough outline of the content to be taught to their classes, and then give students a large say in how it is to be learnt and assessed.
 I think we would be amazed at the innovative ideas they would come up with.

 17. Participation as the Goal.
 I believe that extra-mural participation is a vital part of a holistic education.
-I would encourage as many students as I could to be involved in after-school activities – and in all of these activities, I would stress that participation, team work, sportsmanship and personal growth by far supercede winning.
+I would encourage as many students as I could to be involved in after-school activities – and in all of these activities, I would stress that participation, teamwork, sportsmanship and personal growth by far supersede winning.
 Strangely, I believe that with this approach very firmly entrenched, we would probably end up winning anyway – just as I am sure that by encouraging learning and personal growth in our academic programme, our students would achieve excellent marks.
-The difference being that winning extra-murally and suceeding academically are symptoms of the right approach in each, and not ends in themselves.
+The difference being that winning extra-murally and succeeding academically are symptoms of the right approach in each, and not ends in themselves.

 Please feel free to add your experiences and suggestions below.

 Don’t forget to look me up on Twitter: http://www.twitter.com/SeanHCole